helium/xorf-generator/README.md

 $ helium_wallet -f <wallet.key> sign file <data.bin>
 ```

-where wallet.key is the wallet for the member's public key and `data.bin` the signing data produced by the previous manifest command.
+where wallet.key is the wallet for the member's public key and `data.bin` the signing data produced by the previous manifest generate command.

 The resulting wallet output will need to be added to the manifest.json and
 committed to a central location (like a repository), or sent to the person